I’m Veronika. That other person is Sly.

 What kind of blog is this?

 I’m pretty much an old school blogger.
-I tend to write long (boring), anecdotal, nostalgia-filled sentimental stories (with an obscene amount of photos) about our travels, but also food, the outdoors, daily life, and our kitties.
+I tend to write long (boring), anecdotal, nostalgia-filled sentimental stories (with an obscene amount of photos – fair warning to those who hate blogs with more than 10 photos per post) about our travels, but also food, the outdoors, daily life, and our kitties.
 I’m not big on writing top ten lists for every single post (someone told me this is called a “listicle”), bucket lists, or the type of clickbait-style posts that are so fashionable these days.
-I like taking pictures.
-And I like telling stories through my photos.
+I like taking pictures and telling stories through my photos.

 I try to include as much info as possible in my travel posts because I have found other peoples’ travel blogs to be extremely helpful, especially here in Asia.
 I don’t fancy myself to be a restaurant critic by any means but oftentimes blog restaurant reviews are the only way to read/learn about a restaurant in English!
 (No Yelp in S.Korea!)
 If some poor soul happens to land on my blog from a google keyword search I hope s/he walks away with some useful information.